Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 [Sample submission sheet](https://docs.google.com/spreadsheets/d/1rHHpzQTuJFuybdhO0c40K6nKE6Hal-QB2ioMEQH3L3k/edit?usp=sharing)

 > ## Exercise
-> Use the padlet to discuss:
+> In your breakout room, discuss these questions:
 > 1. How would you improve the naming of columns and samples?
 > 2. What errors do you see in the data?
-> 3. Are there any erros that would be difficult to spot?
+> 3. Are there any errors that would be difficult to spot?
 Is there any way you can test this?
 >
+> Nominate someone from your group to summarise your ideas for each question on the Padlet.
+>
 > > ## Solution
 > > Improvements in names
 > > - Shorten client_sample_id names, and maybe just call them "names"
 > >   - For example: "wt" for "wild-type".
 Also, they are all "1hr", so that is superfluous information
 > > - The prep_date and ship_date might not be needed
-> > - Use "microliters" for "Volume (µL)" etc.
+> > - Use "microlitres" for "Volume (µL)" etc.
 > >
 > > Errors:
 > > - Sequential order of well_position changes